magento/merchdocs/src/cms/media-gallery-asset-management.md

 ---
-title: Enhanced Media Gallery Asset Management
+title: Media Gallery Asset Management
 ---

-The [Enhanced Media Gallery]({% link cms/enhanced-media-gallery.md %}) provides tools for managing uploaded media files, as well as those that you acquire through an [Adobe Stock integration][adobe-stock-integration].
-If you have saved an Adobe Stock [image preview][save-preview], you can also [license][stock-license] the image in the Enhanced Media Gallery.
+The new [Media Gallery]({% link cms/media-gallery.md %}) provides tools for managing uploaded media files, as well as those that you acquire through an [Adobe Stock integration][adobe-stock-integration].
+If you have saved an Adobe Stock [image preview][save-preview], you can also [license][stock-license] the image in the new Media Gallery.

 ## Upload an asset